anna-deng/396-assignment4/README.md

 ### How It's Made

-This tutorial-thingy is purely front-end, built with React.
-No state management library was needed.
-Styled with `styled-components`.
+This explorable explanation is built with React and CSS animations and is styled with `styled-components`.

 All the graphics were drawn ourselves and are rendered with SVG.